 Spill containment (physical barriers or sills) within the DARHT Facility is in place and is maintained to contain all hazardous material spills that could occur.
 A Spill Prevention Control and Countermeasures Plan was completed and approved before DARHT Facility operations began.
 This plan will be maintained for the life of the facility consistent with the requirements under the LANL Integrated Safety Management System and Environmental Protection Agency Oil Pollution Prevention Regulation, 40 CFR Part 112.
 The DARHT Facility has not had a substantial accidental spill of hazardous materials.
 Should an accidental spill occur at the DARHT Facility, appropriate emergency actions will be taken in accordance with existing operational procedures.
 These emergency actions would include deployment of the LANL Hazardous Materials Response Team.
-The team are on call full-time to respond to all emergency spills within the LANL site and, as needed, the LANL region.
-The mineral oil release was not considered a spill because it did not reach the environment and did not require Hazardous Materials Response Team deployment.
+The team is on call full-time to respond to all emergency spills within the LANL site and, as needed, the LANL region.